centaurlabs/centaur-recipes/audio_to_mel_spectrogram/README.md

 ![Mel Spectrogram of a Phonocardiogram of a Pregnant Woman](example/output/example_heart_beat.png "Mask Extraction and Overlay")

 ## Summary
 The code snippet in the notebook can be used to generate a mel spectrogram from an audio file.
 Most audio file formats are supported.
 The spectrogram can also be saved in most image formats.
+You may save the spectrogram as an image by itself or with accompanying axes and labels.

 ### Installation
 No special installation steps required.
 Follow the virtual environment setup on